Reading Time: 11 minutes

 However, just as there are benefits, there are also some obligations that come with owning a private well.
 You cannot use contaminated water or water that has an unusual flavor or odor.
 As a result, it is always a good idea to learn about the well’s history (if it is old), condition, and capacity.
 This information can be obtained from the previous landowner.

-To avoid surface contamination and eliminate a potential safety hazard, the water well must be filled and sealed properly before retirement.
+Finally, to avoid surface contamination and eliminate a potential safety hazard, the water well must be filled and sealed properly before retirement.